DavidMiles1925/printer_camera/README.md

 This project was conceived because I have a resin 3D printer that I want to run outside.
 Because the printer is outside, I need to leave it blocked from sunlight.
 Therefore, I cannot check on the print by lifting the lid (at least not during the daytime).

-I have added a temperature sensor (in developmment) to be able to monitor how hot the internals of the printer may be getting.
-See the notes below.
+I have added a temperature sensor to be able to monitor how hot the internals of the printer may be getting.
+See the developer notes below.

-## Printer Notes

-Printer: Creality LD-002H

-TODO: Need to add chitubox profiles to GitHub repo.

 ## Developer Notes